weijiekoh/coinstats/README.md

 # CoinStats

 CoinStats displays cryptocurrency market statistics.
+I built this for a coding test.

 ## Building the app